osfanbuff63/osfanbuff63.tech/_pages/about.md

 I'm a Minecraft datapack creator primarly.
 However, I also love contributing to open-source projects, and especially writing documentation!
 I've also more recent experimented with the world of the Nintendo Wii's homebrew (and have contributed to [wii.guide](wii.guide) multiple times).

 When I'm not playing Minecraft or contributing to a project, I usually shuffle between playing Nintendo Switch Sports, Mario Kart 8 Deluxe, and occasionally Cities: Skylines (but my pc explodes when I try to play that game, my GPU is at 97 C without an overclock lol).
+On Nintendo games, I go by the name `osfanbuff6` (thanks Nintendo lol).
+Since I don't have Nintendo Switch Online, the only time you'd realisticly see me with that username is if you (still) have a Wii, and have either [RiiConnect24](https://rc24.xyz) and the Check Mii Out Channel (I think), or [Wiimmfi](https://wiimmfi.de/) and Mario Kart Wii.
+Or I get Switch Online, lol.

 Besides being active on [GitHub](https://github.com/osfanbuff63), I am also active on [Planet Minecraft](https://planetminecraft.com/member/osfanbuff63).
 I'm also a Helper on [Mojira](https://bugs.mojang.com), and contribute to projects in the [mojira org](https://github.com/mojira) on GitHub.